PrivacyLion/relay-operator-app/WHY_NO_BLOSSOM.md

 ### 3. We Won’t Redefine “Decentralization”

-Blossom attempts to retrofit centralized infrastructure into a decentralized protocol — and calls it a win.
+Blossom attempts to retrofit centralized infrastructure into a decentralized protocol.

 We believe that’s misleading.